IBonato/SCAUNIFEI/README.md

 # SCAUNIFEI

 File sharing system made in Node.js with MongoDB, supporting user register, edit and delete, file upload (by selected users) and download and search by multiple standards.
-You can see the deployed version on Heroku here: [SCAUNIFEI](https://scaunifei.herokuapp.com).

 ## Installation